javiervargas02/product-modal-tailwind/README.md

 You can view the original project on the following link: https://tailwindfromscratch.com/mini-projects/product-modal/

-And also you can view the version I did here: """UPLOAD TO GHPAGES"""
+And also you can view the version I did here: https://javiervargas02.github.io/product-modal-tailwind/